Alfred Sherman: Relationship with Thatcher

 Sherman was critical of Edward Heath's Conservative government because of its public spending and its failure to implement free market policies.
 In 1974 he co-founded the Centre for Policy Studies with Sir Keith Joseph and Margaret Thatcher.
 Sherman was subsequently Director of the CPS and a member of the Conservative Philosophy Group.
 The CPS was the real launching pad for Margaret Thatcher, gradually transforming her from the untried party leader of 1974 into a prime-minister-in-waiting.
 More than any one man, Sherman provided her with the strategy for capturing the leadership of the Party and winning the general election of 1979.
-However he was a loose cannon when it came to the media and an early display of his outspoken racism was when he told the Soviet newspaper Pravda, in 1974: "As for the lumpen proletariat, coloured people and the Irish, let's face it, the only way to hold them in check is to have enough well-armed and properly trained police."
+However he was undisciplined when it came to the media and an early display of his outspoken racism was when he told the Soviet newspaper Pravda, in 1974: "As for the lumpen proletariat, coloured people and the Irish, let's face it, the only way to hold them in check is to have enough well-armed and properly trained police."

-Eventually he upset so many people at the CPS that its Chairman, Hugh Thomas, decided that Sherman was "impossible to work with: he has to go", and expelled him in 1983.
+Eventually he upset so many people at the CPS that its chairman, Hugh Thomas, decided that Sherman was "impossible to work with: he has to go", and expelled him in 1983.

 In her memoirs, Thatcher herself paid tribute to Sherman's "brilliance", the "force and clarity of his mind", his "breadth of reading and his skills as a ruthless polemicist".
 She credits him with a central role in her achievements, especially as Leader of the Opposition but also after she became Prime Minister: in July 2005 she declared, "We could have never defeated socialism if it hadn't been for Sir Alfred".
 But his unwillingness to make compromises with the establishmentarian consensus never enabled him to fit into the clubbable world of British politics.

 By 1982, the latent strains in his relationship with Mrs Thatcher became fully apparent.
 She complained that he was dismissive of the obstacles she was encountering in dismantling the legacy of the post-war consensus, while he berated her for betraying the promise of her early years.
 After his exclusion from her inner circle she nevertheless continued to regard him with "exasperated affection", and rewarded him with a knighthood in 1983.
 Yet in the 1990s he said of her, "Lady Thatcher is great theatre as long as someone else is writing her lines; she hasn't got a clue".
 In July 2005 they were reunited at a reception marking the publication of Sherman's last book with a revealing title, Paradoxes of Power: Reflections on the Thatcher Interlude.

 Western Goals

 From about 1986, he and his son Gideon were members of Western Goals (UK), Gideon serving on the Directorate.
-Sir Alfred was one of the signatories to a letter in The Times, along with Lord Sudeley, Professor Antony Flew and Dr. Harvey Ward, on behalf of the Institute, "applauding El Salvador's President Alfredo Cristiani's statesmanship" and calling for his government's success in defeating Cuban and Nicaraguan-backed communist FMLN terrorists.
+Sir Alfred was one of the signatories to a letter in The Times, along with Lord Sudeley, Professor Antony Flew and Dr. Harvey Ward, on behalf of the institute, "applauding El Salvador's President Alfredo Cristiani's statesmanship" and calling for his government's success in defeating Cuban and Nicaraguan-backed communist FMLN terrorists.